Package Torello.HTML

 protected static final java.util.TreeSet<java.lang.String> attributes

-This is an internal data-structure that shall contain a list of all Standard HTML 5 attributes.
-This list was scraped from the site w3schools.com, and it isn't guaranteed to contain every possibly proprietary, alternate, deprecated, or (generally) "invented" HTML attribute.
-Instead, this is a "Best Efforts" approach, and this class offers a good API for modifying these lists to accommodate an ever changing HTML Attribute Space.
+This is an internal data-structure that shall contain a list of all Attributes.
+This list was scraped from the site w3schools.com, and it isn't guaranteed to contain every possible proprietary, alternate, deprecated, or even invented Attributes.
+Instead, this is a "Best Efforts" approach, and this class offers a good API for modifying the list to accomodate any new ideas.

 Standard HTML Attributes